H0CK3Y03/INC-project/README.md

-## The project for INC - Design of numerical systems
+## Only project for INC - Design of numerical systems